Gaza’s Khan Younis latest focus of Israeli forced displacement, bombing

 It comes a day after Israel’s military issued a separate displacement order for areas of central Gaza, including the town of al-Qarara, as its expanded offensive continues.

 The new order also comes as Israeli forces continue to pound the blockaded enclave, where a famine is looming.
-There have been at least 30 air strikes in the Khan Younis area Monday as Israel hammered the vastly destroyed territory from north to south, killing at least 60 people since dawn, according to Gaza’s Ministry of Health.
+There have been at least 30 air strikes in the Khan Younis area Monday as Israel hammered the vastly destroyed territory from north to south, killing at least 71 people since dawn, medical sources tell Al Jazeera.

 Previous forced evacuation orders throughout Israel’s 19-month war have displaced the majority of Gaza’s population multiple times.
 Many Palestinians have been bombarded again after fleeing to Israeli-designated “safe zones”, including al-Mawasi.